datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

 - products/
   - writing/

-Now that your directories are set up you'll want to use the Terminal (or 'More' drop-down menu in the Files tab) to move (`mv`) the `dataviz_project.Rmd ` file into code/raw_code and the two .csv files in data/raw_data into the data/raw_data directory in *your* version controlled repository.
+Now that your directories are set up you'll want to use the Terminal (or 'More' drop-down menu in the Files tab) to **move (`mv`) the `dataviz_project.Rmd ` file into code/raw_code** and the **two .csv files in data/raw_data into the data/raw_data directory in *your* version controlled repository**.
 This ensures that your code file and raw data are in the correct directory.

 Once the .Rmd document is in the correct folder, you'll want to **change the author of this document** to your name at the top of the .Rmd document (in the YAML).
 Save this change before moving to the next step.